bisigit/BCHM_5420-scd-project/README.md

 - Instructions for R and Rstudio installation on various operating systems can be found on the R-project website here: https://cran.r-project.org/

 ### Cytoscape
-- Cytoscape can be downloaded from the Cytoscape organization here: https://cytoscape.org/download.html
+- Cytoscape can be downloaded from the Cytoscape organization website here: https://cytoscape.org/download.html

 ## Output
 ```